 Results of Academy Batting Cages showing up now in MLB

 It is astounding to see the caliber of young hitters coming into major league baseball, but it should not be surprising.
-Many of them are beneficiaries of the surge in baseball academies over the last twenty or more years.
+Many of them are beneficiaries of the surge in baseball academies, travel team facilities, and practice batting cages over the last twenty or so years.

 Products from Amazon.com

 Price: $12.65Was: $14.95

 My Youth Batting Cages

 When I grew up, batting cages were non-existent or few and far between.
 They were not as necessary then, as groups of neighborhood kids would head to the local ball diamond and play all day.
 When groups were not available, we played one on one with any type round object in smaller areas around the house.
 We practiced hitting and throwing all summer long, without realizing it was practice.
 It was fun and something to do, as we didn’t have the batting cages, technology alternatives, and other activities of kids today.
 Finding things to do was vital, and they usually included physical activity, unlike the times now.